dbos-inc/dbos-docs/docs/cloud-tutorials/cloud-cli.md

 - `-l, --last <integer>`: How far back to query, in seconds from current time.
 By default, retrieve all data.
 ---

-### `npx dbos-cloud app change-database-instance`
+### `dbos-cloud app change-database-instance`

 **Description:**
 This command must be run from an application root directory.
 It redeploys the application to a new database instance.
-It is meant to be used with [`database restore`](#npx-dbos-cloud-db-restore) during disaster recovery to transfer the application to the restored database instance.
+It is meant to be used with [`database restore`](#dbos-cloud-db-restore) during disaster recovery to transfer the application to the restored database instance.

 **Parameters:**
 - `--verbose`: Logs debug information about the deployment process, including config file processing and files sent.
 - `-d, --database <string>` The name of the new database instance for this application.
 - `-p, --previous-version [number]`: The ID of a previous version of this application.
 If this is supplied, redeploy that version instead of deploying from the application directory.
 During restoration, we recommend deploying to the version active at the timestamp to which you recovered.
-You can list previous versions and their IDs and timestamps with the [versions command](#npx-dbos-cloud-app-versions).
+You can list previous versions and their IDs and timestamps with the [versions command](#dbos-cloud-app-versions).

 ---

 ## Organization Management Commands

-### `npx dbos-cloud org list`
+### `dbos-cloud org list`

 **Description:**
 List users in your organization